cyberserfer/JavaScript/JSobjects.md

 ***Remember: this and new go together.
 If you're using*** this ***in your Constructor, you must create new instances with new!***

+Every object constructor creates a second memory space for all objects created by that constructor that is accessed by proto.
+It is one memory space, so any changes there affect every object spit out by that constructor.

 Note that the name of the object constructor starts with a capital letter.
 ```
 function Friend(name, tshirtColor) {